hippiehunter/dblbook/src/common/literals.md

 You can also split an alpha literal into smaller parts, and the DBL compiler will concatenate these parts if they are separated by blanks and tabs.
 Note that alpha literals are case sensitive.

 It's important to remember that DBL does not support the C-style escape sequences found in some other languages.
-For instance, where in C or C# you might use `\r\n` to represent carriage return and newline, in DBL you would use `+ %char(13) + %char(10)`.
+For instance, while in C or C# you might use `\r\n` to represent carriage return and newline, in DBL you would use `+ %char(13) + %char(10)`.
 So, to concatenate the words "hello" and "world" with a newline in between, you would write it as `"hello" + %char(13) + %char(10) + "world"`.

 #### Decimal Literals

 A decimal literal is a sequence of numeric characters, which can be positive or negative, and can include up to 28 digits.
 Leading zeros without significance are removed by the compiler.
-Examples include:
+Examples include
 ```
 273949830000000000
 1